7k8m/json.filed/how2use_2.md

 ## Comments

-The script has structure of nested chain of executers.
+The script has structure of nested *chain of executers*.

 ### Chain 1
  ```
 jf.download( ... )
 .pass( ... ).exec();
  ```
+Above part is chain 1.<br/>
-Chain 1 consists from download and pass executer.<br/>
+Chain 1 consists from download and pass *executer*.<br/>
-download executer downloads JSON and <br/>
+Calling responding json.filed function constructs executer and they are chained in the called order.<br/> *download executer* downloads JSON and <br/>
-pass executer do nothing identical itself <br/>
+*pass executer* do nothing identical itself <br/>
 and invoke chain2 inside `for` loop.